esy-ocaml/hello-reason/README.md

     % esy build

-Now you can run your editor within the environment (which also includes merlin):

-    % esy $EDITOR
-    % esy vim

-After you make some changes to source code, you can re-run project's build
-using:

-    % esy build

-And test compiled executable:
+And test compiled executable: `esy x` lets you run built binaries by name.

-    % esy ./_build/default/bin/hello.exe
+    % esy x Test.exe

-Shell into environment:
+Timing:

+You can use `time` from the command line.
+This also includes the time it takes to startup the app.
+Make sure the `time` command is inside the `esy x` command.

-    % esy shell
+    % esy x time Test.exe